All Episodes

 Huge, huge blizzard.

-Uh nobody could get in and out of anywhere.
+Nobody could get in and out of anywhere.

-He was in that studio for like five days in a row uh doing weather and so forth.
+He was in that studio for like five days in a row doing weather and so forth.

 He's the founder of the Weather Channel, or one of the founders.

-And if the founder of the Weather Channel spoke out strongly against man-made global warming, might anybody notice.
+And if the founder of the Weather Channel spoke out strongly against man-made global warming, might anybody notice?

 It was published yesterday.

-Uh here's how he begins.
+Here's how he begins.

 It's the greatest scam in history.

-I'm amazed, I'm appalled, I'm highly offended by it.
+I'm highly offended by it.

 Global warming, it is a scam.